People often ask, “What is the best travel camera?”

 The easy answer is the best travel camera is the one you have with you.

 The honest answer is slightly complicated, because I use a few, including my iPhone.
-But, to answer the questions in some detail, here is the travel camera equipment I have been using to illustrate Travel Past 50 and get the Photo of the Day shots for the past four years.
+But, to answer the questions in some detail, here is the travel camera equipment I have been using to illustrate Travel Past 50 for the past seven years.
 Some equipment comes and goes, but this is what’s currently in my bag.

 I don’t often carry it all with me, unless I’m going somewhere in the US in my car.
 All in all, it’s certainly too heavy to lug around all day, so I usually pare it down to what I’ll be using every morning before starting out.
 Often, that’s just the camera body and one lens, depending on what I’m after.

 So, here is (almost) all the camera equipment I’m currently using.

 My go-to camera body is the Nikon D810.
 It shoots monster RAW files at 36 megapixels, and the sharpness and color rendition is unmatched.
 Nikon recently released the D850 model, which can do everything you’ve ever thought of doing in a camera.
 But, the D810 is still an amazing camera, and the price is coming down with the D850 introduction.